kreenasheth-sys/A-B-Testing-Product-Funnel-Analysis-Digital-Account-Opening/README.md

 The analysis covers the complete experimentation workflow — from experiment design and data validation to funnel analysis, statistical significance and business interpretation.

 > **Note:** This project uses synthetic data created for portfolio and interview purposes.
-It does not represent actual Vanguard or client data.

 ---